ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-MDT-build-server.md

 # How to build a new MDT server

 - If you are creating `NDXMDTSERVPROD` as a virtual machine, you need to find a physical host for the MDT server.
-  * Ideally use same specs as for an instrument machine (14GB memory, 256GB free disk space)
+  * Ideally use same specifications as for an instrument machine (14GB memory, 256GB free disk space)
   * If memory or disk space are tight, an MDT server can probably get by with ~6GB of memory and ~100GB of free disk space.
 - If you are creating `NDXMDTSERVPROD` as a virtual machine, go into hyper-v manager on the MDT server host and select new machine.
 Default settings are mostly ok other than:
   * Set the name to the intended hostname of the `NDXMDTSERVPROD` machine